The Foods of Sardinia

 However, if there’s one thing through which Italy’s influence can be felt the most, its food.
 Italy has long been known as one of the world’s finest food regions.
 While basic staples such as pizza and pasta have become home favourites, there are still many unique dishes that can only be discovered by visiting.

-The island of Sardinia, situated off the Italian mainland’s east coast, is a unique region with lots of traditional cultures.
+The island of Sardinia, situated off the Italian mainland’s west coast, is a unique region with lots of traditional cultures.
 The area also has its own cuisine, inspired by its rural history.
 Here, we take you through some of the unique local favourites to try on your next stay in our holiday villas in Sardinia.

 Of course, as with the rest of Italy, Sardinia has a large selection of pasta dishes that highlight the region’s local ingredients.
 One of the most popular pasta plates on the island is culurgiones, a stuffed pasta similar to ravioli except the pouches are larger.
 Often served as a primo (starter), the dish will usually be served with only a handful of these pouches.